AY2425S2-CS2103-F08-1/tp/docs/DeveloperGuide.md

       Expected: Saved preference for reservation: 3

    4. Testcase: `pref save 2`<br>
       Expected: No preference is saved.
-Error details shown in the error message.
+Invalid command format for empty preference text.
+Error message displayed.

 2. Other incorrect commands to try